3mdeb/news-and-ideas/blog/content/post/2022-01-03-pcie_screamer.md

 power too.
 When the Programmer is disconnected, the led goes dark too.
 This LED behavior may (but not necessarily have to) indicate invalid power of the board.
-Another indication that something may be wrong with the PCIe connection is that no new PCIe device was shown on the tested machine usign the `lspci` command.
+Another indication that something may be wrong with the PCIe connection is that no new PCIe device was shown on the tested machine using the `lspci` command.

 ![](/img/PCIeScreamer_LED.jpg)